 The label of the image is printed and then the image is displayed.

 Let’s verify the sizes of the training and testing datasets:

 Notice that each image has the dimensions 28 x 28:

 (60000, 28, 28) (10000, 28, 28)

 Next, we may also wish to explore the dependent variable, stored in

 y_train.
-Let’s print all labels until the digit that we visualized above:
+Let’s print all labels till the digit that we visualized above:

 print(y_train[:image_index + 1])

 [5 0 4 1 9 2 1 3 1 4 3 5 3 6 1 7 2 8 6 9 4 0 9 1 1 2 4 3 2 7 3 8 6 9 0 5]

 Now that we’ve seen the structure of the data, let’s work on it further before creating the model.